SixSq/old.sixsq.github.com/_posts/products/slipstream/4000-01-01-product-slipstream-paas.md

         <div class="row row-highlights">
             <div class="col-md-8 col-2-text">
                 <h2>What is PaaS?</h2>
-                <p>The Platform as a Service (PaaS) is what makes your cloud stack rock!
-It is the service
-                layer that delivers automation, which in turn delivers the ultimate return on investment (ROI).
-                Advanced PaaS solutions can provides the right hooks to drive your <a href="../devops">DevOps</a>
-                process and delivers great foundation for a solid <a href="../hybrid-cloud">hybrid cloud</a> strategy.
+                <p>Platform as a Service (PaaS) is cloud service model which provides a ready-made programming environment and cloud infrastructure for the programmer.
+This relieves him or her from having to construct those services from scratch in the application.
+Typically the end customer is an application developer who uses the service to automate his or her application deployment.
+PaaS is to the IT industry what the assembly line is to manufacturing, but thankfully without the boring bits.
+It brings optimisation, standardisation, uniformity and interchangeability.
+To read more about cloud service models and other cloud jargon, check out our <a href="http://media.sixsq.com/blog/tackling-cloud-jargon">blog</a>.
                 </p>
                 <center><a class="btn btn-primary btn-lg" role="button" href="/products/slipstream/tryme">Try Me &raquo;</a></center>
             </div>